Mediatrix of All Grace offending religious feelings case: Findings

 On August 29, 2023, RTC 81 found no offense committed and gave Demetriou 30 days to amend the information on her criminal charge against Cabading.
 The court noted that there was no object of veneration was damaged or destroyed by Cabading and that there was no "religious ceremony to speak of".
 It also stated that Cabading's statement were "not of his own but he was merely echoing what 'the Vatican said' or based on the dogma of the church".
 If the charge was not revised, the case could be dismissed.

 On January 24, 2024, Makati Senior Assistant City Prosecutor Crystal Dei Embido-Buenaventura dismissed the Perjury case (Mediatrix of All Grace offending religious feelings case) for "insufficiency of evidence, since her complaint has no basis and there is no proof or document to support her claims."

 In May 2024, the Quezon City Regional Trial Court Branch 224 acquitted Cabading stating that the priest's statement was not made in a "religious ceremony".

-The Court of Appeals affirmed the rulign on September 29, 2025.
+The Court of Appeals affirmed the ruling on September 29, 2025.